 Express Your Thanks in Verse

 Write them a poem and then read it out loud to their entire department.
 This may sound absolutely ridiculous, and it will only work with certain personalities, but when done right, it’s heartfelt.
 You could also choose a different medium to express your thanks: record a video where you give a high-achieving employee a shout out, or write a post with gifs showing how much your company appreciates an employee’s work.
 Make it public within the company by posting it in your knowledge sharing community.

 Have a card, flowers, or other small gift delivered to your employee’s home.
 It will be a nice reminder to the employee that they are truly appreciated at their workplace.

 Consider making the gift something for the employee’s entire family.
 There’s a lot to be said for the support system your employees have outside of working hours.

-4. Just say thank you.
-A plain and simple, yet sincere, thank you can go a long way.
-Pull your employee into your office and let them know they are doing a great job and that you are happy to have them on the team.
-This isn’t a time for corrections it is only a time to say ‘thanks.’
+A plain and simple, yet sincere, in-person thank you can go a long way.
+Invite your employee into your office and let them know they are doing a great job and that you are happy to have them on the team.
+This isn’t a time for corrections or letting them know what they can improve on, it’s only a time to say ‘thanks.’

-Employees will be more than willing to work hard for an employer they trust and respect, which in return helps the company grow in a positive direction.
-My note to you as a boss is to step up your ‘thank yous’ and let your employees know that they are important and their hard work does not go unnoticed.
+Employees will be more than willing to work hard for an employer they trust and respect, which in turn helps the company grow in a positive direction.
+My note to you as a boss is to say thank you to your employees more often so they know that they are important to your organization’s success and their hard work does not go unnoticed.